 Now that we know what we’re working with, let’s answer a particular question we get a lot.

-Does Ductless Heat and Cool?
+Does A Mini Split Heat and Cool?

 Today’s ductless mini splits can heat and cool your home in any season.
 They work when it’s as cold as negative 13 degrees and will air condition in triple-digit temperatures.